-4.3.5 Assessing responses of water resources systems to climate stressors
+4.3.4 Assessing responses of water resources systems to climate stressors

-In its broadest interpretation, a water resources system is composed of interlinked natural and social components (Figure 4.6 below).
-Climate change and variability have a direct and significant impact on precipitation and evapotranspiration, which are the main drivers of hydrological responses that determine the potential of floods and droughts - the two main classes of water-related hazards.
-Through structural and non-structural measures, including for example dams, canals, floodplain zoning, and regulations, societies manage water resources to secure clean water supply and provide flood protection.
+In its broadest interpretation, a water resources system is composed of interlinked natural and social components (Figure 4.5).
+Climate change and variability have direct and significant impact on precipitation and evapotranspiration, which are the main drivers of hydrological responses that determine the potential of floods and droughts - the two main classes of water-related hazards.
+Through structural and non-structural measures, including for example dams, canals, floodplain zoning and regulations, societies manage water resources to secure clean water supply and provide flood protection.

 Due to the complexity and highly variable nature of most water resources systems, it is generally a challenging task to assess their responses under changing climatic conditions.
-Several methods and tools have been developed to study the different components of water resources systems, including surface run-off, groundwater flow, and water quality.
+Several methods and tools have been developed to study the different components of water resources systems, including surface run-off, groundwater flow and water quality.
 However, most of these tools are applied individually, making it difficult to assess the overall behaviour of the system.
-However, a few integrated water simulation models have been developed to provide a holistic representation of water resources systems, including those related to demand side and water regulation.
+However, a few integrated water simulation models have been developed to provide a holistic representation of water resources systems including those related to demand side and water regulation.
 Some also include support for economic and policy analysis features.
-For example, economic modelling approaches were used to estimate water demand and supply in Grenada for the period 2011-2050.
-The study analysed residential, tourism, and domestic demands under the A2, B2 and BAU scenarios with the aim of prompting governments, institutions, private sector, and civil society to develop effective climate change adaptation and mitigation measures (Economic Commission for Latin America and the Caribbean 2011).